Sof1st1s/Astral-Client/README.md

 2. Download Astralis.exe
 (If your browser or antivirus blocks it, disable the antivirus temporarily and download the file.
 Read why the antivirus does this above)
 3. Open the game
-4. Double click the .exe and wait for a few seconds before it injects.
-A notification will show up in the game when it does.
+4. Double click the .exe and wait for a few seconds before it injects, a notification will show up in the game when it does
 5. Enjoy the cheat!

 IF THERE ARE ANY PROBLEMS, CONTACT "Indefatigablee" ON DISCORD